magnusmartin85/pure-js-lightbox/README.md

 - Mobile friendly
 - Touch and swipe support
 - Keyboard navigation
-- Lightweight: ~11KB (generated js file)
+- Lightweight
+-
 ## Getting started

 1. Download the zip file of the latest release from GitHub.
-You will find a js and a css file inside.
+You will find HTML, JS and a CSS file inside.
-2. Include the css file at the top of your page in the head section:
+2. Include the CSS file at the top of your page in the head section:
-   `<link href="path/to/pure-js-lightbox.css" rel="stylesheet" />`
+   `<link href="path/to/pure-js-lightbox-core.css" rel="stylesheet" />`
 3. Place the script tag at the bottom of your page right before the closing body tag:
-   `<script src="path/to/pure-js-lightbox.js"></script>`
+   `<script src="path/to/pure-js-lightbox-core.js"></script>`
 4. Add `<img>` tags with attributes to your html:

    ```